Criteria for Full Admission

 Deferred Matriculation

 A student who is admitted into a graduate program may defer matriculation for a twelve-month period from the start of the academic year of original admission.
 A student is allowed one such deferral, after which the student will have to reapply to the program.
 In order to hold a place in a graduate program for which a student has been accepted, the student must pay the non-refundable deposit as required by the specific program, which will be held by Western as a matriculation fee for one year.
 In the event that the student does not matriculate, this fee will not be refunded.
 If the student chooses to matriculate within one year of the original application, the original acceptance decision will stand except in extraordinary circumstances, such as criminal activity or academic dishonesty.
 A deferred student must submit any new transcripted coursework that has been completed within the deferral year before gaining full admittance into the program.
-Any exceptions to the deferred matriculation policy must be approved by the respective program director and Dean of Graduate Studies.
+Any exceptions to the deferred matriculation policy must be approved by the respective program director and School of Graduate Studies.

 Non-Degree Seeking Students